jkbgbr/simplesi/README.md

 When unit definitions are provided, they are checked formally for correctness - not necessarily a bulletproof solution, but probably good enough.
 Preferences and settings can be updated using the `apply_preferences()` and `apply_settings()` methods.

+Unit names were defined by the following rules:
+- multiplication signs are omitted, e.g. `kNm` instead of `kN*m`
+- deivision signs are replaced with an underscore, e.g. `kN_m` instead of `kN/m`
+- power indices are simple numbers, e.g. `m3` instead of `m³`

+When checking the environment definition, the following checks are performed:
+- unit names must be unique strings,
+- symbol must be a string,
+- value must be an int or a float,
+- conv_factor must be an int or a float,
+- dimensions must be a 7-element iterable, at least one element must be non-zero.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>